GISSAL/ads-b/README.md

 * Add a file or enterprise geodatabase to your project that contains, at minimum, two tables imported from the FAA Releasable Database.
 The required tables are MASTER and ACFTREF.
 A compressed file containing text-based attribute tables valid for a calendar year can be downloaded from https://www.faa.gov/licenses_certificates/aircraft_certification/aircraft_registry/releasable_aircraft_download/.
 * Finally, download the ADS-B Overflight Analysis Toolbox and add it to your ArcGIS Pro project.

 Tools in the ADS-B Overflight Analysis Toolbox provide several checks that remove records from further analysis.
 Users may need to modify these procedures to suit their particular needs.
 Filtering operations are outlined in the Description section for each tool.
-Those indicated by **bold** text are operations that are hard-coded into the script and cannot be changed within the script tool dialog window while those that are *italicized* are controlled by user-defined parameters in the script tool.
+Those indicated by **bold** text are operations that are hard-coded into the script and cannot be changed within the script tool dialog window.

 ### Tool #1 - Process Raw ADS-B Data Files